-If the catcher blocks your view obtain an unobstructed view of the strike zone/pitchers release point, by setting your head above the catcher's helmet even if it is above the top of the batter's strike zone.
-It is important that the catcher does not block your view.
+The catcher should rarely block your view.
 If the catchers do move, you can adjust as necessary, but never let the catchers work you.
 Work with them to attain the best look you can.
-If the catchers take away the inside corner, let them know.
+If the catchers takes away the inside corner, let them know.
 If it is the catcher's glove that is blocking the view, inform them to give the target, then drop the glove, so you can see the ball coming.
 If they fail to drop the glove, say something to the coach between innings and have him pass the word to the catcher.

-If the batters take away the inside corner, make a small adjustment to your stance.
+If the batters take away the inside corner, make a small adjustment to your stance, and inform the batter.
 If you can't see the corner, any pitch that is inside must have crossed the plate.
 More strikes lead to more cooperation from the batter.

-8.2.5 Moving to the Down (Set) Position
+Moving to the Down (Set) Position